PrestaShop/prestashop.github.io/news/_posts/2020-09-17-bc-break-part-1.md

 PATCH version when you make backwards compatible bug fixes.
 ```

+This can be translated as follow:

-When you release a new version of your software, if the new version only contains bug fixes, it is a patch version and you increase the PATCH number.
-Theoretically no BC Breaks are to be found in this version.
+When a new version of a project is released, if the new version contains bug fixes introduced in a backward compatible manner, it is a new _patch version_ and then the PATCH number is increased.

-> Example: 3.5.27 => 3.5.28
+> Example: upgrading from 3.5.27 to 3.5.28 is a patch version upgrade

-When you release a new version of your software, if the new version only contains bug fixes and new features, but it is backward compatible, it is a minor version and you increase the MINOR number and reset the PATCH.
-Theoretically no BC Breaks are to be found in this version.
+When a new version of a project is released, if the new version contains bug fixes and new features, all of them having been introduced into the project in a backward compatible manner, it is a new _minor version_ and then the MINOR number is increased while the PATCH number is reset.

-> Example: 3.5.27 => 3.6.0
+> Example: upgrading from 3.5.27 to 3.6.0 is a minor version upgrade

-When you release a new version of your software, if the new version number contains BC Breaks, it is a major version and you increase the MAJOR number and reset the MINOR and the PATCH numbers.
+When a new version of a project is released, if the new version contains changes to the project API interfaces that are not backward compatible, it is a new _major version_ and then the MAJOR number is increased while the PATCH number and MINOR number are reset.

-> Example: 3.5.27 => 4.0.0
+> Example: upgrading from 3.5.27 to 4.0.0 is a major version upgrade

 <hr>

+A developer who uses a dependency that follows SemVer can consequently easily find whether a new version introduces Backward Compatibility Breaking Changes, or BC breaks.

-As a developer who builds software relying on this library, when you see a new version number, you can see whether this is a patch, a minor or a major version.
+Looking at the new version number, you can see whether this is a patch, a minor or a major version.
 And consequently you know that:

-- If it's a patch version, upgrading to use the new version will bring no change in behavior, it will only bring bug fixes
+- If it is a patch version, upgrading to use the new version will bring no change in behavior, it will only bring backward compatible bug fixes
-- If it's a minor version, upgrading to use the new version might bring new behaviors you can use but all behaviors you are using are still usable, this version is backward compatible
+- If it is a minor version, upgrading to use the new version might bring new functionalities you can use but all behaviors you are using are still usable, this version is backward compatible
-- If it's a major version, you need to check what has been changed to see whether you need to adjust your code
+- If it is a major version, you need to check what has been changed to see whether you need to adjust your usage

-This is very useful for developers.
-Being able, from the version number, to understand the impact this change can have on your software is very useful!

 ## Why do projects introduce BC breaks ?